Recovering from Chemical Dependency

 - Behavioral therapy

-- Counseling for you, as well as your family
+- Counseling for you and your family

 Finding treatment for chemical dependency is not easy.
 At Sanford Health, we want to help you.